Skip to product information

 • Material: Glass

-• Dimensions: 6.75 (including the holly decoration), bowl is 5.0 inches Long and 4.0 inches Wide (at its widest point), 1.75 inches Tall.
+• Dimensions: 6.75 inches Long, (including the holly decoration), 4.0 inches Wide (at its widest point), and 1.75 inches Tall.

 The Studio Nova brand is a member of the Mikasa family and was created in 1984 for the fashion minded consumer that was looking for value.
 In the 1960's Mikasa refined their product range by introducing new patterns in unique groups known as "lines."
 The Studio Nova "line" was produced for the young-at-heart.
 They also introduced, "Home Beautiful" which appealed to those who wanted durability and affordability and the Christopher Stuart line reflected the taste of the consumer who wanted a broad selection of styles.
 In 2001, Mikasa merged with J.G.
 Durand Industries, but has continued to trade under the name Mikasa.
 At the end of 2007, the Studio Nova line of patterns was discontinued by Mikasa.